.

 The shoes I recommend also have removable insoles as well as laces or velcro closure.
 I usually recommend shoes with laces for children who wear orthotics as the laces can “hug” the child’s feet more effectively, which helps provide better support and stability and keep the orthotic in place.

 Now let’s take a look at a list of the best shoes for Cricket orthotics.
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 Take a look at the description below each shoe to find out if it’s available in medium (M), wide (W), or extra wide (XW) widths.
 If a shoe is not available in wide or extra wide widths that means that specific shoe fits naturally wide.